jowenjowen/TreeTopExercise/README.md

 * I built simple DTO objects with JAXB annotations to deal with the return values, and then subclassed them with objects with extra methods for actually dealing with the database.
 * The DTOs used public fields because of time constraints in dealing with JAXB annotations; this should be improved for production code.
 * Due to time constraints, no validation of input parameters is done.
 The validation should be added for negative ids and invalid orderby fields and directions.
+* This implementation did not address security at all.
+Authentication and Authorization needs to be addressed, and the jdbc query is vulnerable to sql injection attack.
 * Lastly, due to time constraints, very few JavaDoc comments were put in, and this should be improved.

 ## Installation